Jesus Teaches Nicodemus

 Click here for visual aids and story-telling methods.

-Click here to download the slideshow or click here to download the pictures to print.
+Click here to download the slideshow, or click here to download the pictures to print.
 Be selective.
-Each teacher is unique, so only use the illustrations that best relate to the way YOU are telling the story in THIS lesson.
+Each teacher is unique, so only use the illustrations that best relate to how YOU tell the story in THIS lesson.
 Too many illustrations can be confusing, so eliminate any that cover other stories or details you do not wish to emphasise in this lesson.

 Another very good slideshow is by Good News Production Int. and is available for free download from https://www.freebibleimages.org/illustrations/gnpi-017-nicodemus/